Would you like to go for a scenic road trip in northeast USA and Canada? You will absolutely love this 2-week Toronto to New York road trip itinerary!

 It might take a while to leave Toronto because of all the traffic, but around Pickering, the roads will clear.
 During your road trip, Lake Ontario will be on your right side constantly.

 A great place to break up the long drive and to stop for lunch is Presqu’ile Provincial Park.
-This is a park where you can make some short hikes along Lake Ontario and through the swamps.
+This is a park where you can go on some short hikes along Lake Ontario and through the swamps.
 Don’t forget to bring bug spray since there are a lot of mosquitos.
 There’s also a beautiful lighthouse in the park.

 Tip: want to see more of the Thousand Islands?
 You can also check out the area with a helicopter tour!